Regina Psychology ServicesSERVICES FOR CHILDREN, ADOLESCENTS, ADULTS, FAMILIES AND SCHOOLS

-A psycho-educational assessment may include some measures of language development, social-emotional development, behavioral patterns, motor development, and academic achievement or school-type performance.
+A psycho-educational assessment may include some measures of language development, social-emotional development, behavioural patterns, motor development, and academic achievement or school-type performance.
 We are pleased to offer a holistic approach to psycho-educational testing to children, adolescents and adults.

 How it Works

 The process begins by scheduling an intake session.
-At this session Stacey asks parents to share information about your child and let her know your child’s specific needs.
+At this session, Stacey asks parents to share information about your child and let her know your child’s specific needs.
 This is typically a session just for the parent(s) although it may be appropriate for an older student to be involved with this session.

 The psychologist will then meet with the student for 4 to 6 hours of direct assessment time.
 This is typically scheduled across two assessment sessions.
 It is very important Stacey sees the student’s best attention and functioning, so she provides ample opportunities for breaks and rest.

 When the direct assessment time is complete, Stacey will create a comprehensive written report documenting the assessment results, recommendations and accommodations.